 Even if you are about to "go legal" on the customer, you should consider a security interest.
 A customer may plead with you not to file a mechanic’s lien or file suit.
 You can agree to do this in exchange for other adequate security.
 It is worthwhile to do this, even if it means waiting longer for payment or extending additional credit.
 If you continue to push the customer legally, it will probably take months to obtain a judgment.
 Many other creditors will be "racing you to the court house."
 It is very much worth your while to offer incentives to the borrower to provide security.
 Other creditors obtaining judgment liens months from now will have an inferior interest in the same property in which you obtain a security interest now.

 The best possibility for security in these situations is accounts receivable.
 How often has a debtor told you that you will be paid as soon as they collect on a particular project?
 It is advantageous to take a debtor at his word.
 This is the fastest way to find out whether the debtor means what he says.
 Suggest that the debtor grant a security interest in that single receivable.
 The debtor has told you that the receivable is your money.
 What does it hurt to put that in writing?
 You probably don’t even have to file a financing statement to perfect this security interest if it is not a significant part of the outstanding accounts of the debtor.5 A simple letter identifying the collateral, stating that the debtor "assigns" this receivable to you or grants you a security interest in it, and signed by the debtor will probably be sufficient.
 If 90 days pass without a bankruptcy, you are a secured creditor.
-In the Appendices is an example of a simple assignment of accounts receivable.
+Assignment of Funds (Appendix 18) is an example of a simple assignment of accounts receivable.

 A bankruptcy will stop all legal action against the debtor.
 Often, when many vendors begin pushing a debtor legally, a bankruptcy follows.
 Whenever you "go legal" against the debtor, you run the risk that a bankruptcy will stop you from obtaining security or that all of the debtor’s assets will be gone by the time you obtain judgment.
 Obtaining a security interest now avoids both of these problems.
 As long as the debtor can make it 90 days after providing you with a security interest without filing bankruptcy, your security interest will survive the bankruptcy, while other creditors may be unable to collect.